ElfatihZiad/BBCNews-scraper-nlp/README.md

     volumes:
         - ./mongo:/data/db
 ```
-These extra lines add a mongodb service and maps the host port with the container port so we can access it from our local machine.
-and mount the mongo folder on our local file system to the docker containers.
+These extra lines add a mongodb service and maps the host port with the container port so we can access it from our local machine, and mount the mongo folder on our local file system to the docker containers.

 ## Data Processing